ArnaudPoletto/lipid-daylit-sky-categorization/README.md

 $$L = -\log\frac{\exp(\text{sim}(z_i, z_j)/\tau)}{\sum_{k=1}^{2N}\mathbf{1}_{[k \neq i]}\exp(\text{sim}(z_i, z_k)/\tau)}$$

 Where:
-- $z_i$ and $z_j$ are normalized embeddings of two augmented views of the same image.
+- $z_i$ and $z_j$ are normalized descriptors of two augmented views of the same image.
 - $\text{sim}(u, v)$ denotes the cosine similarity between vectors $u$ and $v$.
 - $\tau$ is a temperature parameter that controls the concentration level of the distribution.
 - $N$ is the number of image pairs in the current batch.
 - $\mathbf{1}_{[k \neq i]}$ is an indicator function that equals 1 when $k \neq i$.

-This loss function encourages the model to learn representations where similar samples are pulled together in the embedding space while dissimilar samples are pushed apart, resulting in a texture descriptor that effectively captures the distinctive characteristics of different sky conditions.
+This loss function encourages the model to learn representations where similar samples are pulled together in the texture descriptor space while dissimilar samples are pushed apart, resulting in a texture descriptor that effectively captures the distinctive characteristics of different sky conditions.